culture

 Villancicos: Spanish Christmas Carols

-These traditional songs, often sung by children accompanied by zambombas (friction drums) and panderetas (tambourines), are exactly what you'd expect: joyful, religious-themed songs celebrating baby Jesus's birth.
+These traditional songs, often sung by children accompanied by zambombas (friction drums) and panderetas (tambourines), are joyful, religious-themed songs celebrating baby Jesus's birth.

 Originating in the Middle Ages, Villancicos remain deeply rooted in Spanish culture, especially in smaller towns and villages.

-One of our favourite aspects of blogging is learning about and then participating in unique traditions across Spain.
+One of our favourite aspects of living in Spain is learning about and joining in with the local traditions.

 Catalonia: Caga Tió and the Caganer

-In Catalonia, the Christmas tradition of Caga Tió is a must-see.
+In Catalonia, the Christmas tradition of Caga Tió is something you have to see.
 It's a small wooden log, painted with a smiley face and wearing a red hat.

 Three children are hitting a log with a smiling face called Caga Tio, hoping that sweets will fall out.